-MATH-055 4 units Accelerated Pre-Algebra with Arithmetic LEC 64-72
+Accelerated Pre-Algebra with Arithmetic LEC 64-72

 This course provides an accelerated route to MATH-090.
 It covers arithmetic with rational number, including applications, percentages, and solving equations.
 Topics in algebra will be introduced.
 The first portion involves non-negative rational numbers while the last portion includes all rational numbers.

-Prerequisite: Appropriate assessment score or MATH-040DX.
+Prerequisite: MATH-040DX or appropriate placement.